yetulaxman/containers-workflows/_hands-on/day3/docker2singularity.md

    ```

 4. As a best practice tip, do not pull a Singularity image cache to your Puhti Home Directory.
 In order to avoid such cache issues which would result in disk space
-   errors, we recommend resetting Singularity TMPDIR and CACHEDIR directories either to Lustre scratch before performing image conversion as
+   errors, we recommend resetting Singularity TMPDIR and CACHEDIR directories to Lustre scratch folders before performing image conversion as
    below:

    ```bash